davidly/ttt/README.md

     ma ttt_1dim
     ttt_1dim.exe

 The compiler generates code that's 20x faster than the interpreter and somewhat slower than most real compilers.
-It is faster then
-JIT for .net 6 though.

 To build BA: